DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

   1.2 Review the image(s) and metadata fields for PHI/PII.

-    1.2.1 Review the image.
-If the low-resolution image at the top of the screen (see screenshot below) contains PHI/PII, then click XXX.
+    1.2.1 Review the zoomable image.
+If the low-resolution image at the top of the screen (see screenshot below) contains PHI/PII, then click ``Reject``.
 If there is no PHI/PII, then go on to the next step.
 You may zoom and pan in the low-resolution image to see areas of the image in higher resolution.

     TODO: what to do in this case?
 Reject?